pruno/mongo-vc/README.md

 License
 -------

-This software is released under the New-BSD License.
+This software is released under the BSD-3-Clause License.

 How to contribute